 Birth of Preparatory ‘Preppy’ Style

 The fifties saw an emergence of a preppy aesthetic, playing off youthful culture that was inspired by collegiate dress codes.
 One of the simplest ways to interpret this fifties trend is to incorporate little elements of preppy style in your dress codes.
 This is a trend best done subtly, as you don’t want your clothing to register too costume-like.
 Preppy daywear should be relaxed yet still respectful.
 Cricket sweaters, Grandpa cardigans and cable knits are great options.
-For corporate wear, use preppy prints and patterns to introduce a fifties look to your work attire.
+For corporate wear, use preppy prints and patterns to introduce the fifties look to your work attire.
 Preppy stripes, vintage plaids and classic ginghams will give you a playful throwback to this era.
 Colour palettes are also pivotal when working with preppy styles.
 Wear navies, bright grass greens, scarlet reds and place importance on bright whites.

 Oversized Fifties Shirts

 The shape of men’s casual shirts was a little different from the fitted looks we are accustomed to.
 Oversized, geometrical and graphic fifties shirts were a relaxed way to interpret daywear.
 Remember, this was an era that celebrated clothing and dressing – and wider freedoms with fabric reflected this sartorial shift to oversized casual day shirts.
 The polo shirt also played a part in casual wear and worked well for gentlemen who were avid sportsmen and wanted to appropriately look the part.
 But sporty influence didn’t just play a role in sportsmen’s sartorial choices- leisurewear was particularly capitalised on by gentlemen who wanted to interpret athletic wear into their own personal style choices.